TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 For resource decisions see `progress-ledger.md`.
 Module details are documented in `modules/garages.md`.

+## Update – 2025-08-27

+Extended parity for the **hardcap** resource with realtime session notifications and automatic cleanup.

+* Configuration and session endpoints now broadcast `hardcap.*` events via WebSocket and webhooks.
+* Scheduler `hardcap-session-expiry` ends stale sessions older than `HARDCAP_SESSION_TIMEOUT_MS`.

+For resource decisions see `progress-ledger.md`.
+Module details are documented in `modules/hardcap.md`.

 ## Update – 2025-08-25

 Enhanced core database utilities to align with the **ghmattimysql** resource.